Sixth grade: Saudi Arabia

 In Saudi Arabia, Grade 6 is the last year of elementary school.

 Singapore

 In Singapore, the equivalent is Year 6 also known as Primary 6.
 They would have to take the Primary School Leaving Examination at around September to proceed to Secondary School.

-During this time, students in Primary 6 would learn Algebra and 3D Shapes, age from 12–13 years old.
+During this time, students in Primary 6 would learn Algebra and 3D Shapes, age from 12 to 13 years old.

 South Korea

 In South Korea, Grade 6 is the final year of elementary school.

 Sweden

 In Sweden, Grade 6 is the final year of middle school (mellanstadiet).
-Students are often 12-13 years old unless they've been promoted or held back.
+Students are often 12–13 years old unless they've been promoted or held back.
 The following grade (Grade 7) is then the start of high school (högstadiet).
 Students get grades for the first time in Grade 6; once at the end of the first term/winter term (Terminsbetyg) and one at the end of the grade (Sexans betyg).

 Students also get to do their second national tests, called "Nationella prov" in Sweden.
 These tests are done at the end of Grade 3, Grade 6 and finally Grade 9.
-In Grade 6, the students participate in two different parts of the tests: First oral tests during the first term and then written tests in the second.
+In Grade 6, the students take part in two different parts of the tests: first oral tests during the first term and then written tests in the second.
 The oral test is test A, then the written tests are done on separate days and are divided into Test B, C, D and E.

-These tests are done in the subjects Swedish/Swedish as secondary language, Math and English.
+These tests are done in the subjects Swedish/Swedish as a secondary language, Math and English.
 In Grade 3 students only do one oral test in Swedish and written tests in Swedish and Math and in Grade 9 students do oral tests in the subjects Swedish, Math and English and written tests in Swedish, Math, English, Social Studies (SO) and Science (NO).
 Some schools also do written tests in modern languages (German, French, Spanish).